WallarooLabs/wally/book/python/using-connectors.md

 This connector provides Kafka source and sink support.
 This uses the [kafka library](https://pypi.org/project/kafka/).
 Consumer group based sources are supported to allow easier management of your source's progress through a topic.

+While Wallaroo already has built-in Kafka support, using the connector allows you to support the use of consumer groups and reuse any logic you might already have around offset management and consumer lifecycles.
+We're looking for feedback, so if your Kafka usecase doesn't seem to fit either option, please let us know.

 ### Kinesis

 AWS Kinesis is supported via the [boto3 library](https://pypi.org/project/boto3/).
 This script will expect AWS credentials to be setup as described in their documentation.